thlorenz/proxyquire/README.md

 3 simple steps

-- include `require = require('proxyquire')` on top of any module whose requires you want to be able to control
+- include `var require = require('proxyquire');` on top of any module whose requires you want to be able to control
 - setup desired module overrides e.g., `proxyquire({ path: { extname: function () { return 'meh'; } });` in your test
 - require the module you want to test and excercise its methods